openfin/platform-api-project-seed/README.md

 * Adding a View to an existing Window
 * Adding a View that makes use of shared context if there is more than one view of that type
 * Adding a View in a new Window
-* Saving the Window's current Layout
-* Restoring the Window's current Layout
 * Creating a regular OpenFin Window
 * Saving/Restoring Platform Snapshots
 * Applying a preset arrangement on the current window (Grid, Tabs, Rows, Columns)